MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Related Work

 \subsection{Error Localization and Erroneous Reasoning}

-Recent research has begun to scrutinize the intermediate steps of reasoning to better diagnose model failures~\cite{ruan2025vlrmbench}.
+Recent research has begun to scrutinize the intermediate steps of reasoning and the relevance of intermediate evidence to better diagnose model failures~\cite{ruan2025vlrmbench,imani2026trace}.
 Existing benchmarks~\cite{fang2025flux,yan2024errorradar} represent a shift towards evaluating step-by-step consistency.
 These existing benchmarks primarily focus on Error Localization, identifying which step in a sequence is incorrect.
 While localization is useful, it offers limited insight into why the model failed.
 MMErroR distinguishes itself by enforcing ETC. We argue that a robust VLM must be capable of introspective diagnosis: determining whether a failure was caused by misinterpreting a diagram, applying the wrong formula, or a logical fallacy.
-Furthermore, unlike benchmarks that assume an error always exists, MMErroR includes an EPD task, challenging models to distinguish between sound and flawed reasoning chains.
+Furthermore, beyond ETC, MMErroR also includes an EPD task, which requires models to explicitly invoke an error label before attribution under controlled erroneous conditions.